InterviewCandies/bitis-landing-page/readme.md

 ## What i learned

 - Reponsive with media query
-- Transplate fucntion in CSS
+- Transplate function in CSS

 ---